acestream/ace-network-docs/docs/system-tokens/ace-byte.md

 The starting rate of Ace Byte after the initial issuance will be fixed at the level of 1 XAB = $1.

 While exchange rate of Ace Byte changes, the cost of services in the Ace Stream system will be adjusted automatically.
-Calculations are based on the initial and actual cost of services linked to the U.S. dollar, and furtherly will be linked to the Ace Coin cryptocurrency (XAC), which will be the main means of payment for settlements in Ace Stream system.
+Calculations are based on the initial and actual cost of services linked to the U.S. dollar, and furtherly will be linked to the Ace Time cryptocurrency (XAT), which will be the main means of payment for settlements in Ace Stream system.

 ## Issuing